 - Toward Earth and its Biosphere

-- Toward G>O>D> — the Growing>Organizing>Direction> of the Cosmos
+- Toward Continuing Creation: The Growing, Organizing, Direction of the Cosmos

 During our evolution as a species, we first morally aligned other People.
-Today, we know that our morality toward other people grows out of an earlier mammalian morality; which in turn evolved from Earth; and still earlier from the processes of G>O>D>.
+Today, we know that our morality toward other people grows out of an earlier mammalian morality; which in turn evolved from Earth; and still earlier from the processes of Continuing Creation.

-Our three-directional Morality can be represented as sides of a Moral Triangle or Moral Triad.
-For Followers of G>O>D>, no one side is dominant, because all three are interdependent and mutually-defining.
+Our three-directional Ethics can be represented as sides of an Ethical Triangle.
+For we Weavers in Followers of Continuing Creation, no one side is dominant, because all three are interdependent and mutually-defining.

 The triangle representation illustrates the fact that we will constantly face difficult trade-offs between the three sides.
 When we push outward (progress) on one side, we must take care not to pull in (regress) one of the other two sides and thereby decrease the size of the triangle.

-As we face trade-offs between the Three Moral References of Life, we will also face tradeoffs in most of our moral decisions.
-Different eras of human history have emphasized different points of the Moral Triad:
+As we face trade-offs between the Three Ethical Sides of Life, we will also face tradeoffs in most of our ethical decisions.
+Different eras of human history have emphasized different sides of the Moral/Ethical Triangle:

 - In ancient hunter-gathering societies, Mammalian nurture received the most emphasis.